omikhan4901/CSE445_Youtube_View_Prediction_Model/Readme.md

-# YouTube Channel View Prediction: A Machine Learning Project
+# YouTube Channel View Prediction: Ensemble Learning Project

-This repository contains a Jupyter Notebook (`Youtube_Prediction_K_Fold_RandomSearch_GridSearchCV_Logarithmic_Transformation.ipynb`) that demonstrates a comprehensive machine learning pipeline for predicting YouTube channel view counts.
-The project utilizes publicly available metadata and employs robust techniques to build and evaluate a high-performing predictive model.
+This repository contains a Jupyter Notebook (`YouTube_View_Prediction_with_Ensemble_Model.ipynb`) that demonstrates a comprehensive machine learning pipeline for predicting YouTube channel view counts.
+The project specifically focuses on **ensemble learning** to build and evaluate a high-performing and robust predictive model using publicly available metadata.

 ---